Luciano0322/date_picker_scratch/README.md

 Feature thinking:

 I use react day picker's examples as a reference.
 I think the question only need is date range feature so that I just focus on implement the date range selector.

+To consider about Nextjs environment, I choose TailwindCss as my styling method.
+There's optional from question for using the date format library, picking Date-fns library.